ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 This task is to be completed in a Jupyter notebook.

-You can access an online notebook following this link: https://notebooks.rahtiapp.fi/welcome TODO?
+You can access an online notebook following this link: https://notebooks.rahtiapp.fi/welcome or use your own

 Use your university credentials 'Haka' to log in.
 Select the 'Introduction to Python' notebook to work with.
 Do note that these notebooks only have a lifetime of 4 hours, so make sure to download and save your work!

-Attach your notebook file ```lab1_fuzzer_your_name.ipynb``` as a return in moodle return_box for Lab-1 alongside this report.
-TODO?
+Attach your notebook file ```lab1_fuzzer_your_name.ipynb``` as a return to your Github return template.

 **You will now create your own fuzzer and fuzz test with it.
 This task has four sub-parts:**

 A) Design your own mutator that takes a valid URL as input and creates its mutations

-B) Design a target URL validator program and fuzz test it with 20 mutations generated in task 1.
+B) Design a target URL validator program and fuzz test it with mutations generated in task 1.

 C) Create your own fuzzer